-Importance of North America’s Artists
+Conclusion: Importance of North America’s Artists

 Art, in its various forms, exists in every community, culture, and country.
-It has been created since time began, evidenced in cave paintings and rock art in North America.
+It has been created since time began, as evidenced in cave paintings and rock art in North America.

-- Express universal emotion;
+- Expressing universal emotion;

 - Reveal the truth;